 Sneakerhead Terms: General:

 B-Grade: Sneakers with manufacturing flaws usually available at outlet stores.
-An easy way to get rare colourways at cheaper prices.
+An easy way to get rare colorways at cheaper prices.

 Beaters: The sneakers you wear on an everyday basis whatever the weather.
 The ones you don’t mind getting trod on in a bar or getting muddy on hikes.

-Bred/Bread: Any sneaker with a black or red colourway.
-Originally referred to any Air Jordan in the team colours of the Chicago Bulls but now means any black/red sneaker.
+Bred/Bread: Any sneaker with a black or red colorway.
+Originally referred to any Air Jordan in the team colors of the Chicago Bulls but now means any black/red sneaker.

 Bricks: Hyped sneakers bought strictly for resale that end up not being as profitable as first predicted –– or not selling at all.

-Colourway: The unique combination of colours found on a sneaker that differentiate it from other styles of the same model.
+Colorway: The unique combination of colors found on a sneaker that differentiate it from other styles of the same model.
 Used to create nicknames such as ‘bred’.

 Cop: To buy something, in this instance sneakers.